JuanPabloDiaz/doc/_posts/js_mastery-youtube/2023-10-28-full-stack-social-media.md

 };
 ```

-E. Create a `.env.local` file located in the path `src/.env.local` and add the code below:
+E. Create a `.env.local` file located in the path `./.env.local` and add the code below:

+> Warning: Make sure it's save at the `root` of the project and not in the `src` folder (had issues before saving it in the wrong place.)

 ```js
 VITE_APPWRITE_PROJECT_ID='Paste_the_Project_ID_here'